 Faster testing services and state-of-the-art laboratories will help to improve outcomes for patients, enable more people to be cared for in the community instead of being admitted to hospital, and support the NHS in managing patient flows within its hospitals more effectively.

-The new partnership will improve ways of working for clinicians and scientists, and will also deliver better value for money for the NHS.
+Synnovis is committed to improving ways of working for clinicians and scientists, and will also deliver better value for money for the NHS.